onlyth3best/Dec-Bin-Guesser/README.md

 <br/>- (_an alternative idea: another level, where the buzzer signals a timer… figure out the value before the time runs out!_)

 <br/>
 <br/>Why did I build it?
-Well, I don't have many pocket-games– games I can play while travelling, etc. Plus, I haven't made many hardware projects in the past, so this is sort of my first attempt at designing a PCB.
+Well, I don't have many pocket-games– games I can play while travelling, etc. Plus, I haven't made many hardware projects in the past, so this is sort of my first attempt at designing a PCB, which I'd say was my main motivation.

 <img width="540" height="828" alt="Frame 1" src="https://github.com/user-attachments/assets/01f51cab-ef85-47ac-a1d4-e88d600ffc3c" />